 It isn’t just customers that businesses need to listen to on social media; they need to recognize the importance of their own employees as well.
 As active social media users themselves, employees frequently broadcast their views, news, and opinions online so it’s important they’re on your side when advocating for your company.
 Liking and following your business’ social media accounts may be one thing, but employees should be encouraged to go one step further and actively advocate for the company they work for.

 Engaging your employees comes down to making them feel secure and confident.
-As an organization, if you want your employees to be comfortable sharing news and views on social media, you’ll need to provide education around what is and is not helpful.
+As an organization, if you want your employees on social media to be comfortable sharing news and views, you’ll need to provide education around what is and is not helpful.

 Many people don’t talk about their jobs on social media despite being active on multiple platforms.
 Oftentimes they’re more than willing to promote your brand, but they’re worried about saying or posting something they shouldn’t.